-If you offer fitness classes, Pilates or yoga, or use aerial hoops, these and other high-risk activities may require you to have a separate insurance rider to be covered.
+High-risk instruction, such as fitness classes, Pilates, yoga, or using aerial hoops, may mean you need a separate insurance rider to be covered.
 Pricing for additional coverage varies depending upon level of risk as well as how frequently you offer this type of instruction.

 Dance instructors and dance studio owners need to protect themselves against all possible sources of loss with comprehensive dance instructor insurance.
-With the right policies, you’ll be protected if employees are hurt, property is damaged, or you’re sued.
-Shop around for a bundled policy to get affordable protection so you’ll have peace of mind knowing you and your studio are covered.
+With the right policies, you’ll be protected if employees are hurt, property is damaged, or if you’re sued.

 If you’re a dance instructor or studio owner, The Hartford can offer you the right coverage for the right price.
-The Hartford specializes in combining coverages to meet the specific needs of small business owners.
-Visit The Hartford today and get a quote in just a few minutes.
+As a premium small business insurer, The Hartford specializes in finding the perfect policy tailored to your business needs.